 Employees often request mid-year changes (outside of open enrollment) to their health benefit elections.
 Sometimes these changes correspond with a life event such as a marriage or birth, but other times the reasons may be less clear.
 Employers often wish to be as generous to their employees as possible, but there may be restrictions in place on when a plan participant is able to make changes to their plan elections.

-When an employee wants to make a change to their health benefits outside of the plan’s open enrollment, an employer should consider what the and law and accompanying regulations allow, what their health insurance carrier allows, and what their health plan documents allow.
+When an employee wants to make a change to their health benefits outside of the plan’s open enrollment, an employer should consider what the law and accompanying regulations allow, what their health insurance carrier allows, and what their health plan documents allow.

 Section 125 and HIPAA